-Performing content translation also can generate a positive multilingual experience for users.
-This will help you to boost consumer trust in your brand which inherently increases revenue, as internet users are more likely to buy when accessing information in their native language.
+Performing content translation can also generate a positive multilingual experience for users.
+This will help you boost consumer trust in your brand, which inherently increases revenue, as internet users are more likely to buy when accessing information in their native language.

 Improve your SEO/SEM

-It’s not a secret anymore that Search Engine Optimization and Marketing is a huge deal for your website, especially when it comes to the need for content to reach your target markets and audience.
+It’s not a secret anymore that Search Engine Optimization and Marketing are huge deals for your website, especially regarding the need for content to reach your target markets and audience.

-Multilingual SEO/SEM strategies can be accommodated by translating your content into different languages.
-The more popular and high-ranking, the better, multiplying the odds of gaining higher ranking and better search results, which in turn generates more exposure for your brand.
+Multilingual SEO and SEM strategies can be accommodated by translating your content into different languages.
+The more popular and high-ranking, the better, multiplying the odds of gaining a higher ranking and better search results, which in turn generates more exposure for your brand.

 Increase your website traffic